 The Agency's accounting records are organized and operate on a "fund" basis, which is the basic financial accounting entity in governmental accounting.
 The accounting system is designed to enable the use of these types of funds.
 Each fund is designed by fund type and classification:

-- Proprietary Funds: Enterprise and Internal Service - Governmental Funds: Special Revenue, Debt Service and Capital Projects - Account Groups: Capital Assets and Long-Term Debt required, such as the balance sheet, the statement of revenues, expenses and changes in retained earnings (deficit), and the statement of cash flows.
+- Proprietary Funds: Enterprise and Internal Service - Governmental Funds: Special Revenue, Debt Service and Capital Projects - Account Groups: Capital Assets and Long-Term Debt

 Proprietary Funds